mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Sign at eastern end of Stoke Orchard footpath 15 (ASO 15) has broken off, 5th May :- [7525663](https://www.fixmystreet.com/report/7525663)
+- Sign at northern end of Prestbury footpath 13 (CHP 13) is pointing in the wrong direction, 5th May :- [7525635](https://www.fixmystreet.com/report/7525635)
 - Broken glass, 5th May :- [7525073](https://www.fixmystreet.com/report/7525073)
 - Bridge across watercourse is a damaged pallet on shurdington 15 footpath, 5th May :- [7524864](https://www.fixmystreet.com/report/7524864)
 - Section of Footpath 14 Shurdington is very uneven going down a bank, 5th May :- [7524824](https://www.fixmystreet.com/report/7524824)